pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 ### Dillinger

 [Dillinger](https://dillinger.io/) is an open source online Markdown editor that integrates with DropBox, GitHub, Google Drive, and OneDrive.
-You can also import from BitBucket, or from Markdown or HTML files from your computer.
+You can also import from BitBucket, or upload Markdown and HTML files from your computer.

 ### HackMD

-[HackMD](https://hackmd.io/) is an online Markdown editor, free for personal use, that integrates with GitHub and includes tooks for creating [slides](https://hackmd.io/c/tutorials/%2Fs%2Fhow-to-create-slide-deck).
+[HackMD](https://hackmd.io/) is an online Markdown editor, free for personal use, that integrates with GitHub and includes tools for creating [slides](https://hackmd.io/c/tutorials/%2Fs%2Fhow-to-create-slide-deck).

 ### StackEdit